krp97/Basic-Data-Structures/README.md

 for information about specific changes.

 ## Miscellaneous
 Visual Studio's IntelliSense highlights the precompiled header "stdafx.h" with an error, however the project compiles without related warnings or errors.
-The problem started occuring during files reorganization.
+The problem started occuring during files reorganization and was later fixed with [this solution](https://stackoverflow.com/a/37709456).